sahil-rawat/sahil-rawat.github.io/_posts/2021-07-20-INTRO-TO-C-IV.md

 ---
 This is the fourth post in the series [Intro To C](https://www.sahilsinghrawat.in/posts/INTRO-TO-C-I/) In the last post we learned about various operators in C Language

-In this post, we will learn about Flow Control Statements in the C language
+In this article, we will learn about Flow Control Statements in the C language

 ## Flow Control